benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 The total amount of time spent to go from "I wonder if AI can do all this for me" to "It works!"?
 Less than two hours.

-How much did the surving original code have to change?
+How much did the surviving original code have to change?
 Not much at all, hardly any changes, and those changes that are present haven't changed the important logic or structure at all.

-The full diff between the original code and the updated code (not including the units that were 100% generated):
+The full diff between the original code and the updated code (not including the units that are 100% generated):

 ```diff
 2a3,4